-The Polish brothers, whose Twin Falls, Idaho and Northfork received warm critical praise, have crafted an inspiring family adventure tale that is subtle enough to swiftly ensnare audiences of all ages, inviting them to dream along with its protagonist.
+The Polish brothers, whose Twin Falls, Idaho, and Northfork received warm critical praise in some quarters, have crafted an inspiring family adventure tale that is subtle enough to swiftly ensnare audiences of all ages, inviting them to dream along with its protagonist.

-Farmer's unusual activities also catch the interest of the FBI, the Federal Aviation Administration, and even of the Texas Department of Family and Protective Services.
-After classifying Farmer's project as a national security threat, the government tries to shut everything down.
+The rancher’s unusual activities also catch the interest of the FBI, the Federal Aviation Administration, and even of the Texas Department of Family and Protective Services.
+After classifying his project as a national security threat, the government tries to shut everything down.
 Charles stands firm.
 He hires a lawyer (Tim Blake Nelson) whose first move is to attract lots of media attention.

-“When I was a kid they used to tell me I could be anything I wanted to be, no matter what,” Farmer tells the heads of the FAA at a hearing.
-The Polish brothers supply him with an array of sophisticated quotes, thus creating a hero that is paradoxically down-to-earth while (at least some of the time) having his head way up in the clouds.
+“When I was a kid they used to tell me I could be anything I wanted to be, no matter what,” Charles tells the heads of the FAA at a hearing.
+The Polish brothers also supply him with an array of thoughtful lines, thus creating a hero that is down-to-earth while (at least some of the time) paradoxically having his head way up in the clouds.

 Throughout it all, the filmmakers cleverly dodge corny situations and formulaic dialogue, combining humor, suspense, and tragedy to create a gripping fable.

-Billy Bob Thornton, who constantly switches between genres and often plays bad-tempered characters (e.g., Bad Santa), delivers a thoroughly believable performance as the iconoclastic Charles Farmer.
-Thornton's astronut is a multi-layered creation, one who displays love and anger, strengths and weaknesses.
+Billy Bob Thornton, who constantly switches between genres and often plays bad-tempered characters (e.g., Bad Santa), delivers a thoroughly believable performance as the multi-layered, iconoclastic astronut.